avj212121/Forex-Application/Shopee/readme.md

 ## Db design

 ```
-It only contains one table i.e exchange_rates and it's structure can be found in models.py
+App only contains one table i.e exchange_rates and it's structure can be found in models.py
 ```